matronator/MTRGen/docs/templates/index.md

 *So far you can specify only one filter per variable declaration, but that will probably change in the future.*

-### Template syntax highlighting for VS Code
+#### Built-in filters

+There are a few built-in filters that you can use:

+`upper` - Converts the variable to uppercase

+`lower` - Converts the variable to lowercase

+`upperFirst` - Converts the first character of the variable to uppercase

+`lowerFirst` - Converts the first character of the variable to lowercase

+`first` - Returns the first character of the variable

+`last` - Returns the last character of the variable

+`camelCase` - Converts the variable to camelCase

+`snakeCase` - Converts the variable to snake_case

+`kebabCase` - Converts the variable to kebab-case

+`pascalCase` - Converts the variable to PascalCase

+`titleCase` - Converts the variable to Title Case

+`length` - Returns the length of the variable

+`reverse` - Reverses the variable

+`random` - Returns a random character from the variable

+`truncate` - Truncates the variable to the specified length

+## VSCode Extension

-To get syntax highlighting for template files (highlight/colorize `<% variable|filter %>` even inside strings), you can download the [MTRGen Templates Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=matronator.mtrgen-yaml-templates) extension for VS Code.
+To get syntax highlighting for template files (highlight/colorize `<% variable|filter %>` and `<% if %><% endif %>` even inside strings) and some helper snippets (like `---` to insert the template header), you can download the [MTRGen Templates Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=matronator.mtrgen-yaml-templates) extension for VS Code.